 With pandemic-related restrictions still in place, Rathbone Greenbank Investments (Greenbank) built on the success of last year’s online Investor Day by hosting its 24th annual event remotely.
+Watch the full event recording below.

 Building a sustainable net zero economy requires significant technological, social, and economic transformations.
 Critical to these systemic challenges is the protection of people and communities whose livelihoods depend on the fossil fuel economy.
 For them, the journey to net zero must bring about a just transition, creating high quality employment opportunities and resilient communities.